PrathamGhaywat/sonar/README.md

     ```bash
     npm run dev
     ```
 Alternatively, you can deploy Sonar on platforms like Vercel or Netlify for easy hosting.
 I recommend using Vercel for seamless integration with Next.js applications.
-But for self-hosting, follow you might want to use coolify, since it is the easiest to setup and use.
+But for self-hosting, follow you might want to use [coolify](https://coolify.io/), since it is the easiest to setup and use.

 ## License
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE.md) file for details.

 ## Credits
-Thanks to [HackClub](https://hackclub.com) for providing the infrastructure for the development of this project free of cost.
+Thanks to [HackClub](https://hackclub.com) for providing the infrastructure for the project free of cost.
 Support them by donating their mission of educating the next generation of programmers at [HackClub Donations](https://hackclub.com/philanthropy/).